invoke-ai/InvokeAI/docs/features/CONTROLNET.md

 **Image Segmentation**:
 A model that divides input images into segments or regions, each of which corresponds to a different object or part of the image.
 (More details coming soon)

+**QR Code Monster**:
+A model that helps generate creative QR codes that still scan.
+Can also be used to create images with text, logos or shapes within them.

 **Openpose**:
 The OpenPose control model allows for the identification of the general pose of a character by pre-processing an existing image with a clear human structure.
 With advanced options, Openpose can also detect the face or hands in the image.